View on GitHub

 Publish or capture VDO.Ninja streams with Python (Raspberry Pi, Linux, Mac, Windows WSL)

-Choose the right script
+Pick the right script

 cd ~/raspberry_ninja/installers/nvidia_jetson